For women researchers aiming for an academic career in science

 - Plan ongoing action

-Pathways is being piloted initially in the science divisions and is open to research staff and DPhil students in their third year and above who self-identify as female.
+Pathways is open to research staff and DPhil students in their third year and above who self-identify as female.

 If you self-identify as male and would be interested in attending a personal development programme, please see details of the Navigator programme: https://www.mpls.ox.ac.uk/training/course-programme-for-graduate-students/navigator-development-programme-for-men